Contractor Mortgages: FAQ

 If individuals are still unsure as to which category they fall into, they are encouraged to contact CIS Mortgage Advice for a consultation.

 What is a high risk category?
 Many banks place contractors into what is called a high risk category.
 This means that they feel that contractors are less likely to pay back a mortgage than permanently employed staff.
 At CIS, every individual has the same chance when they apply for a mortgage instead of contractors being placed in a separate category.

 Will I have to pay a higher deposit?
 Many banks charge contractors a higher deposit.
 Some clients report being required to pay deposits as high as 45%.
 This has created the myth that all contractors are required to pay a higher deposit than permanently employed individuals.
 At CIS, contractors receive the same rates that everyone else does.

 What if I just started contracting?
 Individuals that have just started contracting are still able to get a mortgage, even if they just began contracting.
-Some lender may request the past two years of employment if an individual is just starting out as a contractor.
+Some lenders may request the past two years of employment if an individual is just starting out as a contractor.
 Others typically require proof of future contracts to guarantee that contractors are able to pay their mortgage payments, minimising the risk to lenders.

 Contractor mortgages offer contractors the same wonderful opportunity that permanently employed individuals have.
 Banks are known for turning down contractors, charging higher rates and charging higher deposits.
-This is what drove us to create CIS Mortgage, and we continue to specialise in contract mortgages to help everyone own a home, just like they deserve to.
+This is what drove us to create CIS Mortgage Advice, and we continue to specialise in contract mortgages to help everyone own a home, just like they deserve to.